justsomeon123/TkIDE/README.md

-# TkIDE  Version 1.7.0.
+# TkIDE  Version 1.7.1.
-Happy Pi Day! π

 # Disclaimers
 - ## WARNING: TkIDE is a work in progress project.
 I am not responsible for any damage done to your computer.
+- ## **Beware!**
+  - ### **TkIDE** could be closed at any time.

 - ## TkIDE is not an actual IDE.
 It is a code editor with limited functionality.
-- ## All extensions have to be bundled/packages with required dependncies,
+- ## All extensions have to be bundled/packaged with required dependncies,
+- ### TkIDE raw only works with Python 3.9 and above.
 - ## I AM NOT RESPONSIBLE FOR YOU GETTING SUED

 ## Changes

+- ## 1.7.1
+- Improved highlighting, aka use of [Pygments](https://pygments.org/).
+- Fixed a bug where the editor would not start, because of the way extensions are loaded.
+- Added more syntax highlighting for python, so be happy:D

 - ## Version 1.7.0
 - Finally added decent extension support!
 - mp3loader now functions as an extension, and plays music!
+- Huge changes in the back end

 - ## Version 1.6.2